p-brane/sky130-apd-workshop/README.md

 Open the new file using `magic -d XR -T sky130A.tech sky130_jayinv.mag&`

 ### LEF FIle
-Usr `lef write` to generate a lef file
+Use `lef write` to generate a lef file
 ![](assets/sky130_apd_workshop_day4_lab1_results-3b3b5d51.png)

 The generated sky130_jayinv.lef file is shown below